goodbuddyo/sumner20190529/README.md

 Some minor tweaks:
 the padding-bottom of the media-boxes seems a little tight.
-I added 8 pixels with an inline <style> tag
+I added 8 pixels with an inline &lt;style> tag

 .media-box-content { padding: 20px 12px 18px 12px; }